 In the spring semester of the graduating year, each MFA candidate will give a formal oral presentation to their thesis committee prior to the installation of their thesis exhibition at the Weatherspoon Art Museum

 Thesis (2-6 hours capstone experience)

 After passing candidacy review in the fall semester of the final year, the student and the Thesis Chair consult together to name the remaining members of the committee.
 The Department Head and the Director of Graduate Studies review the membership of the committee before the student begins thesis.
 The committee consists of 4 to 5 faculty members who have graduate status at the University.
 Part time faculty do not serve on thesis committees.
-At least one member of the committee is studio faculty who teaches in the same discipline as the student's studio practice.
-One other member is an art historian.
-Its is optional for the student to select a faculty member from another department in the University.
-This faculty member should pursue scholarly research that relates to the students field of interest.
+At least one member of the committee must be studio faculty that teaches in the same discipline as the student's studio practice and one other member must be an art historian.
+Students may select a faculty member from another department in the University but this faculty member should pursue scholarly research that relates to the students field of interest.
 Thesis Chairs are selected from the studio art or art history faculty.